 U.S. News also ranked each state in seven other areas, which were weighted based on a survey that determined their importance to the public: health care, education, economy, opportunity, infrastructure, crime and corrections and fiscal stability.

 Though the state seemed to fail U.S. News' tests, that doesn't mean politicians are ready to give up.
-Here's a look at some bans the state has enforced (or might soon).
+Here's a look at some bans and regulations the state has enforced (or might soon).

 California will become the first state to prohibit pet stores from selling dogs, cats or rabbits that aren't rescues, thanks to legislation signed by Gov. Jerry Brown in October.

 Starting in January 2019, pet stores will be required to obtain animals from “a public animal control agency or shelter, society for the prevention of cruelty to animals shelter, humane society shelter, or rescue group … that is in a cooperative agreement with at least one private or public shelter.”
 Stores will face up to $500 fines for the sale of each animal that is not determined to be a rescue, according to the Los Angeles Times.

 The bill's passage also makes California the first state to ban the sale of animals from so-called puppy mills or mass breeding.

 Sen. Cathleen Galigiana, D-Stockton, also hopes California will become the first state to ban cosmetics testing on animals.